codarrenvelvindron/codarren.github.io/_drafts/Changing_your_routine.md

 Now, you got two choices
  - Get up and do stuff

  OR

  - Oversleep it because you can.

- Once you oversleep, you feel worse than before.
+Once you oversleep, there is no going back, you feel worse than before.

 And again, you know that you should have got up in the first place.

 ## "Early to bed and early to rise, makes a man healthy, wealthy, and wise" ~Benjamin Franklin
 I've tried both.